jupyter-xeus/xeus-cling/README.md

 The `QuantStack` channel provides a `xeus`, `cling` and their dependencies built with gcc-6.
 We highly recommend installing these dependencies from QuantStack in a clean conda installation or environment.

+## License

+We use a shared copyright model that enables all contributors to maintain the copyright on their contributions.

+This software is licensed under the BSD-3-Clause license.
+See the [LICENSE](LICENSE) file for details.